 We can’t say we’d blame you.
 With good vegetarian/options as well and a great range of original cocktails to boot, there’s a reason this place is so well-loved in Melbourne.

-This place is also in the CBD and is a little bit more focused on serving up authentic Vietnamese cuisine while definitely having a playful, fusion side as well.
+The second of our best Vietnamese restaurants in Melbourne is also in the CBD.
+Straight Outta Saigon is a little more focused on serving up authentic Vietnamese cuisine while definitely having a playful, fusion side as well.

 Things included on the menu are bo luc lac (stir-fried Vietnamese beef, a Saigon favourite), ca tai chanh (a Vietnamese style of sushi), and a dish called “Tradional-ish Viet Salad”.